sizeofvoid/notify-cpp/README.md

-# notify-cpp - A C++ interface for linux monitoring filesystem events
+# notify-cpp - A C++17 interface for linux monitoring filesystem events

-__Inotify-cpp__ is a C++ wrapper for linux fanotify and inotify.
+__Inotify-cpp__ is a C++17 wrapper for linux fanotify and inotify.
 It lets you watch for filesystem events on your filesystem tree.
 It's based on the work of __erikzenker/inotify-cpp__.

 ## Build Example ##
 Build and install the library before you run the following commands: